Norbert Pümpel: Major works

 Starting in 2012, Pümpel used abstract space, a "play of apparent nothingness and matter" (Kurzemann), to develop works in which material is – quasi accidentally – condensed, deposited and accumulated.
 These more clearly structured pictorial universes are suggestive of atmosphere and landscapes with sometimes clear and sometimes diffuse horizons.
 What is uncertain is whether this world is liquid, gaseous or solid.
-It is the image of a world that defies classification or equation with a specific region.
+It is the image of a world that defies classification or equation with a specific region.Pümpel's artistic methodology frequently incorporates elements of chance and gradual development, with individual works on paper and canvas taking weeks or months to complete.
+His structured creative process focuses on systemic organization and deliberate decision-making.
+To execute these works, he utilizes medium combinations including oils, bitumen, and chemical solutions applied directly onto canvas and thin Chinese rice paper.

-And in general, the indeterminate and fortuitous form part of the working method of Pümpel, in whose studio the sheets of paper and canvases develop over weeks and months as in a test series in a laboratory.
-The artist seems to set in motion processes for organisation and decision-making.
-He uses oils, bitumen and various solutions on very thin Chinese rice paper and on canvas.